Decision API before software acts

 Payback estimate appears after input values are applied.

-Support Policy Ops Console
+Decision API Ops Console

 Run intake-to-rollout operations from one place: commercial readiness checks, runtime telemetry, and launch actions.